vulpinelogic/vl-godot-addon-obs-websocket/README.md

 `addons/vulpinelogic_obs_websocket/websocket/requests` and are expected to inherit from the `VulpineLogicOBSWebsocketRequest` class.
 If a request expects parameters, these should be set via an optional `_init` method.
-In order to make alterations to the response before it is returned to the caller, implement `_transform_response(raw_response: Dictionary) -> Variant`.
+In order to make alterations to the response before it is returned to the caller, provide a `_transform_response` method.

 Example: